inferadb/control/docs/Architecture.md

 ## Storage Architecture

-### Current: In-Memory Storage
+### In-Memory Storage

-The Management API currently uses a HashMap-based in-memory storage backend with the following characteristics:
+The Management API supports a HashMap-based in-memory storage backend with the following characteristics:

 - All data stored in RAM
 - No persistence across restarts
 - Suitable for development, testing, and single-instance deployments
 - Uses the same logical keyspace structure as planned FoundationDB backend

-### Future: FoundationDB Storage
+### FoundationDB Storage

 When implemented, data will be organized in FoundationDB keyspace: